Weltraumschaf/weltraumschaf.github.io/_posts/2012-01-04-Maven-And-Arbitrary-Jar-Files.md

 ---
 layout: post
-title: TODO
+title: Maven And Arbitrary Jar Files
 ---

-## Maven And Arbitrary Jar Files

 Since  I’m  coding  sometimes  with  Java   I  also  use  [Maven][1]  to  manage dependencies.
 It  is a  very easy  and straight forward  approach to  use Maven.